emilyvandenbroeck/digital-writing-folio/exercises.md

 #### Do you need to develop the story/narrative/concept further?
 How will you do this?
 By mapping?
 Writing it out?

 <p> I will create a map in which I will write out the content of each passage and where they lead.</p>

+### Week Ten

+#### What were your expectations coming into to the class and what have you learnt?

+<p>I don't know what I had expected, but I didn't think it would be as challenging as it has been.
+Coding through Glitch was a huge challenge which we jumped straight into before going into Twine, which may have been easier because it is, or because we already had some background knowledge to coding.
+I've learnt coding.</p>

+#### How has your creative writing practice developed?
+Are there new directions?
+Or perhaps it has confirmed something about your practice as it was.

+<p>This class has just re-affirmed my passion for writing creative non-fiction--and probably intensified it too.
+The ways in which we can experiment and play with format and other media opens up a whole new world of possibility for all writing genres.</p>

+#### What particular aspects of code-based writing and E-lit might inform your practice from here on?

+<p>I don't plan on taking my new digital writing skills into my practice from here on, however I feel that a barrier has dissolved, and now my options are less restricted in terms of format for my writing.</p>